 The council must carry out an assessment of your housing needs.

-If you qualify, they must provide housing for you and anyone who usually lives with you as a member of your family.
+They must provide housing for you and anyone who usually lives with you as a member of your family.

 Longer term options

-If the council accept the main housing duty in your case, you can ask for a suitability review of:
+You can ask for a suitability review of:

 final offers of a tenancy or a pitch